 The concept of Dark Skies, although a little far-fetched and unexplained, is definitely unique – for that reason the film rates highly.
 The storyline is gloomy, but this highlights the touching relationship between the two young siblings, bringing hope to the seemingly doomed family.

 Dark Skies is guaranteed to get a mixed reception: diehard fans of the Paranormal Activity films will mostly dislike the alien concept.
 However, with an open, un-analytical mind, Dark Skies may be able to provide you with enough scares to make it worthwhile.

-Dark Skies is released in UK cinemas on 5th April 2013.
+Dark Skies is released nationwide on 5th April 2013.